-In e-Commerce, you need to plan out each step of the customer journey – payment, order pick and pack, dispatch and delivery, returns and queries.
-If any one of those steps go wrong, the customer won’t be happy.
+In e-Commerce, you need to plan out each step of the customer journey.
+That’s payment, order pick and pack, dispatch and delivery, returns and queries.
+If anything goes wrong, customers won’t be happy.

-Managing these steps means pulling in expertise from finance, supply chain, IT and customer service.
-Marketers often don’t understand these areas of expertise.
+Managing these steps means pulling in expertise from other areas like supply chain, IT and customer service.
+Marketers often know little about these areas.
 People in e-Commerce don’t have a choice.
 They have to understand them.
 Without them, e-Commerce simply doesn’t work.

 Before this process planning though, you need to define the business goal.
-Marketing and e-Commerce should have the same overall business goal.
+It should apply across marketing and e-Commerce.

 How do we find, convert and retain more customers?